Getting Started

 • enabled: Defaults to false if not specified.

 • port: For API and IPFS services, must be between 1024 and 65535.
+Ignored for other services.

 • sleep: Must be non-negative.
+Ignored by API and IPFS services.

 • batchSize: Must be between 50 and 10,000.
+Ignored by API and IPFS services.

 Logging